pickpoint/node-geocoder/README.md

 You can find a couple of examples of how to use the library in [/examples](https://github.com/pickpoint/node-geocoder/tree/master/examples) directory.
 The examples are configured to use relative path to the library.
+There is a testing API key.
+Please replace it with your own, because the existing one most probably will be locked by others.

 ## Contributing
 Basically the package is pretty simple and we're not expecting further improvements.